Log streaming: FTP

 - In the Path field, optionally type the path to store the files.
 The path ends with a trailing slash.
 If this field is left empty, the files will be saved in the root path.

-- In the Username field, type the username used to authenticate to the FTP server.
+- In the User field, type the username used to authenticate to the FTP server.
 For anonymous access, use the username

 - In the Password field, type the password used to authenticate to the FTP server.
 For anonymous access, use an email address as the password.